-Many of the elements of the RSHE AND LIFE SKILLS curriculum are a statutory requirement to teach to meet the July 2019 RSHE AND LIFE SKILLS government guidance and The Equalities Act, 2010.
+Many of the elements of the RSHE curriculum are a statutory requirement to teach to meet the July 2019 RSHE government guidance and The Equalities Act, 2010.

-RSHE AND LIFE SKILLS will be taught through a 'spiral curriculum'.
-This approach means that pupils will gain knowledge, develop values and acquire skills gradually during their school years by re-visiting core themes to build on prior learning.
-RSHE AND LIFE SKILLS will support the school's commitment to safeguard pupils through an age-appropriate curriculum that prepares them to live safely in the modern world.
+RSHE will be taught through a 'spiral curriculum'.
+This approach means that pupils will gain knowledge, develop values and acquire skills gradually during their school years by revisiting core themes to build on prior learning.
+RSHE will support the school's commitment to safeguard pupils through an age-appropriate curriculum that prepares them to live safely in the modern world.

-Our intended RSHE AND LIFE SKILLS curriculum is detailed below, but may vary in response to emerging issues and to reflect the rapidly changing world in which our pupils are living and learning.
-If this is the case parent/carers will be provided with appropriate notice before the amended programme is delivered.
-Where possible the curriculum will be complemented by themed assemblies, topic days and cross curricular links.
+Our intended RSHE curriculum is detailed below, but may vary in response to emerging issues and to reflect the rapidly changing world in which our pupils are living and learning.
+If this is the case, parent/carers will be provided with appropriate notice before the amended programme is delivered.
+Where possible, the curriculum will be complemented by themed assemblies, topic days and cross curricular links.

-To view the curriculum for the whole school please see Curriculum Medium term plans which are available from the school office or on the website under the 'What we are learning' tab.
+To view the curriculum for the whole school please see Curriculum Medium term plans which are available from the school office or look at the Year group's curriculum MTPS available on the school website.